-The purpose of the Delegations Policy is to establish a framework for delegating authority within Daramalan College in a manner that facilitates efficiency and effectiveness and increases the accountability of staff for their performance.
+The purpose of the 'elegations Policy is to establish a framework for delegating authority within Daramalan College in a manner that facilitates efficiency and effectiveness and increases the accountability staff for heir performance.

-The policy applies to all members of the Board and the staff of Daramalan College who have delegated authority to act and sign documents on behalf of Daramalan College.
+The policy applie.
+A markers of the Board and the staff of Daramalan College who have delegated authority to act and sign locun ints on behalf of Daramalan College.

-Delegations of authority within Daramalan College are intended to achieve four objectives:
+Delegations of authority with a P malan College are intended to achieve four objectives:

-- 1. to ensure the efficiency and effectiveness of the College's administrative processes; - 2. to ensure that the appropriate officers have been provided with the level of authority necessary to discharge their responsibilities; - 3. to ensure that delegated authority is exercised by the most appropriate and best-informed individuals within the College; and - 4. to ensure internal controls are effective.
+- 1. to ensure the efficiency and ef ctiveness of the College's administrative processes; - 2. to ensure that the appropriate of cere have been provided with the level of authority necessary to discharge their responsibilitie - 3. to ensure that delegated authority as exacts of by the most appropriate and best-informed individuals within the College; and - 4. to ensure internal controls are effective.